Introduction

 > Interface Design

-How might we design a kiosk user interface that enables passengers to self-verify so that TSOs are freed-up to focus on situational safety?
+Design a kiosk user interface that enables passengers to self-verify so that TSOs are freed-up to focus on situational safety

 The Strategy